Teaching tips and ideas from Kerry Maxwell and Lindsay Clandfield on teaching modals.

 borrow your phone ... open the window ... go to the toilet ... take a picture, etc.

 You could adapt this drill so that the B student says No, I’m sorry you can’t each time, or alternates between the two responses.

 One feature of many modern European coursebooks is self-evaluation.
-This has been inspired by the Common European Framework of Languages and a series of published can dostatements that indicate at what level a student is.
-You can make your own “Can do” self-evaluations sheets and set students up to interview each other.
+This has been inspired by the The Common European Framework of Reference for Languages (CEFR) and a series of published 'Can do' statements that indicate at what level a student is.
+You can make your own 'Can do' self-evaluations sheets and set students up to interview each other.
 Prepare a list of statements.
 The students put a tick or a cross next to each one.
 They then turn the statements into questions and interview a partner.
 This could take different forms:

 - As revision of material studied in class.
 Your statements here would cover things you’ve done in class.
 For example: